jonschlinkert/write/README.md

 **Changed**

-* The main will now return a promise if no callback is passed
+* The main export will now return a promise if no callback is passed

 ## About